beubax/Wheat_Detection_Using_Faster_R-CNN/README.md

 ![](https://github.com/The-DL-Nerds/Global_Weed_Detection/blob/master/README_Img/5.PNG)

-- Next, change the following lines of code in the cell that you pasted the CNN structure
+- Next, change the following lines of code in the cell that you pasted the CNN structure:

   - Paste the file path in place of the url that you downloaded